 She has recently edited two Special Issues: Beyond Irregular Migration Governance: Zooming in On Migrants’ Agency, European Journal of Migration and Law, 2017, and Complex and Dynamic Integration Processes in Europe: Intra EU Mobility and International Migration in Times of Recession, Journal of Ethnic and Migration Studies (with Hans-Jörg Trenz, 2017).
 She also coordinates two blogging spaces: Pandemic Borders, , external link and Global Extremes, external link.

-Recent external funding Anna has recevied for research projects include: an Insight Development Grant to lead Skilled Migrant Decision Making Under Uncertainty (DEMA) (Social Sciences and Humanities Research Council (SSHRC); an Insight Development Grant (SSHRC) for Pandemic Returns , a collaboration with CERC Migration colleague Richa Shivakoti to study the worsening precarity of temporary migrant workers from Nepal; support for the Fair Farm Work Certification program (WES Mariam Assefa Fund); a Partnership Development Grant (SSHRC) for DEMIKNOW, a collaboration with Mehrunnisa Ali, Toronto Metropolitain University, to build a coalition of decentered migration knowledge through centres located in India, China, Australia and Canada; and an Immigration, Refugees and Citizenship Canada grant through the 2021 Service Delivery Improvement Fund to undertake Virtual Bridge: Delivering Settlement Services through Social Media.
+Recent external funding Anna has received for research projects include: a $2.49 million Partnership Grant from the Social Sciences and Humanities Research Council (SSHRC) to investigate migration systems with 28 partner organizations; an Insight Development Grant to lead Skilled Migrant Decision Making Under Uncertainty (DEMA) (SSHRC); an Insight Development Grant (SSHRC) for Pandemic Returns , a collaboration with CERC Migration colleague Richa Shivakoti to study the worsening precarity of temporary migrant workers from Nepal; support for the Fair Farm Work Certification program (WES Mariam Assefa Fund); a Partnership Development Grant (SSHRC) for DEMIKNOW, a collaboration with Mehrunnisa Ali, Toronto Metropolitan University, to build a coalition of decentered migration knowledge through centres located in India, China, Australia and Canada; and an Immigration, Refugees and Citizenship Canada grant through the 2021 Service Delivery Improvement Fund to undertake Virtual Bridge: Delivering Settlement Services through Social Media.

 A full list of current research projects that Anna is leading at CERC Migration can be found here: https://www.torontomu.ca/cerc-migration/research/project-brief/.